City Stadium (Green Bay): History

 During the stadium's earlier years, seating capacity would fluctuate based on expected crowd sizes, with temporary seating built prior to games.
 The stadium underwent different improvements and expansions throughout its life.
-The original wood fence was replaced with a wire and canvas fence in 1927, although the wooden fence returned eight years later.
+The original wood fence was replaced with a wire and canvas fence in 1927, although a wooden fence returned eight years later.
 In 1929, a public announcement system with eight speakers around the stadium was installed.
-Lighting to allow for high school teams to play night games on Fridays was in 1935.
+Lighting to allow for high school teams to play night games on Fridays was added in 1935.
 From 1936 to 1940, City Stadium underwent its most significant enhancements.
 A locker room for the Packers was built underneath the south stands in 1936, while a year later a new press box, game clock, and fence was added, while the old bleachers were either replaced or significantly repaired.
 Seating for 5,000 more fans and better toilet facilities were also added.
 The Packers announced another project the next year to add another 6,500 seats to the stadium by connecting the two grandstands, forming a horseshoe shape.
 This project, which was funded by a Works Progress Administration (WPA) grant, also added new restrooms, better training areas, and stage for the Lumberjack Band.
 Another WPA grant in 1940 funded a new sandstone wall that formed a new front entrance for the stadium.
-In 1956, games from City Stadium were televised for the first time.
+In 1956, games from City Stadium were televised for the first time, with three games airing on CBS.